szarroug3/dota-data/docs/app-data-refactor-migration.md

 Goal: enforce the “container + stateless component” structure across all routes.

+_Status_: 🚧 In progress.
+Player Stats now routes through `PlayerStatsPageContainer`, with the stateless view taking only props and handling manual-player interactions via callbacks.
+Dashboard and Match History still need the same treatment.

 1. **Define container responsibilities**
    - Each container should:
      - Subscribe to `AppData` selectors.